MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/Workflow-history-summary-FAQ.md

 ## What are the limitations of Workflow history summary?
 How can users minimize the impact of Workflow history summary's limitations when they use the system?

 - The summary is based on the current workflow history that the user is viewing.
-Only the most recent 3 or 4 actions are displayed in chronological order starting with the session date.
+Only the most recent actions are displayed in chronological order starting with the session date.
 - This Copilot feature was validated for [these languages](https://go.microsoft.com/fwlink/?linkid=2270154/).
 While it can be used in other languages, it may not function as intended.
 Language quality may vary based on the user’s interaction or system settings which may impact accuracy and the user experience.

 ## What operational factors and settings allow for effective and responsible use of Workflow history summary?